TheDemocracyFoundation/epitome-django/DOCUMENTATION.md

 `sudo python manage.py migrate`

-10) To start Django server move to the folder Epitome and start the server by typing:
+10) To start django server move to the folder Epitome and start the server by typing:

 `sudo python manage.py runserver`